darren-tpk/enhance_catalog/README.md

 enhance_catalog
 ============

-This repository stores the codes that can be used to enhance AVO earthquake catalogs using an amalgamation of open-source tools, which are REDPy (Hotovec-Ellis & Jeffries, 2016), EQcorrscan (Chamberlain et al., 2018) and GrowClust (Trugman & Shearer, 2017).
-The three tools are combined in a single workflow, in order to make the redetection and relocation process as seamless as possible.
-The workflow starts by tying the REDPy output catalog with the pre-existing AVO catalog, before consolidating REDPy cluster cores and unmatched AVO events as templates for EQcorrscan's matched-filtering.
-After that, each matched-filter detection is re-correlated with their parent template, in order to obtain CC coefficients and lag times for GrowClust's hiearchical clustering and relocation algorithm.
+This repository stores the codes that can be used to enhance AVO earthquake catalogs using a streamlined integration of open-source catalog-enhancing tools: REDPy, EQcorrscan, HypoDD, and GrowClust.
+The combination of these tools offers the capability of adding seismic event detections and relocating events in a single workflow.
+The workflow relies on a combination of standard triggering and cross-correlation clustering (REDPy) to consolidate representative templates used in matched-filtering (EQcorrscan).
+The templates and their detections are then relocated using the differential time methods provided by HypoDD and/or GrowClust.
+Additional utilities include the incorporation of campaign and backfilled data at appropriate junctures, relative magnitude calculations, and frequency index calculations for valid events.

 The general sequence to be followed is:
-1. Determine the time span of interest and download seismic data
+1. Determine the timespan of interest and download seismic data
-2. Run REDPy to determine families of repeaters
+2. Run REDPy to determine families of repeaters within the timespan
-3. Read in the analyst-derived catalog and compare it with REDPy's output to consolidate templates
+3. Read in the analyst-derived catalog and compare it with REDPy's output to consolidate representative templates
-4. Create tribe of templates for EQcorrscan
+4. Create the tribe of representative templates for EQcorrscan
-5. Run matched-filter using EQcorrscan to obtain the temporally enhanced event list
+5. Run the matched-filter scan using EQcorrscan to obtain the temporally enhanced event list
+6. Calculate frequency indices and relative magnitudes for all valid events
-6. Cross-correlate relocation candidates with one another to obtain the dt.cc file
+7. Cross-correlate relocation candidates with one another to obtain cross-correlation differential times
-7. Relocate valid events to obtain the relocated, enhanced catalog
+8. Relocate valid events to obtain the relocated, enhanced catalog
+9. Plot resulting data products in time and in space

 **General References and Suggested Citations**

-*Klein, F. W. (2002).
-User's guide to HYPOINVERSE-2000, a Fortran program to solve for earthquake locations and magnitudes (No. 2002-171).
-US Geological Survey.*

-*Waldhauser, F. (2001). hypoDD--A program to compute double-difference hypocenter locations.*

 *Hotovec-Ellis, A. J., & Jeffries, C. (2016).
 Near real‐time detection, clustering, and analysis of repeating earthquakes: Application to Mount St. Helens and Redoubt volcanoes.*